Classical Movements

-Classical Movements of Alexandria, Virginia an American concert touring company, specializing in concert and travel arrangements in 145 countries for professional symphonies and choruses as well as conservatory, university, and youth ensembles.
-Classical Movements produces two choral festivals around the world: Ihlombe!
+Classical Movements is an American concert touring company in Alexandria, Virginia, specializing in concert and travel arrangements worldwide for professional symphonies and choruses as well as conservatory, university, and youth ensembles.
+Classical Movements produces two choral festivals: Ihlombe!
 South African Choral Festival and Serenade!
 Washington D.C.
 Choral Festival, in addition to the young artists music festival, Prague Summer Nights.
 It also commissions new works from Pulitzer, MacArthur and Grammy-winning composers through its Eric Daniel Helms New Music Program.

 History

 Previously known as Blue Heart Travel, Inc, the company was established in October 1992 by Neeta Helms and Jacques Vallerand-Parisi with a base in Dupont Circle, Washington, D.C.
 The company began with tours to Russia and Ukraine one year after the Soviet Union fell and soon added destinations such as Croatia, Eastern Europe, Turkey, South Africa, and Cuba.

 Since 1997, Classical Movements has been based in Alexandria, Virginia.

 In 2014, Americans for the Arts, an arts advocacy organization in the United States, awarded Classical Movements the BCA10: Best Businesses Partnering with the Arts in America.